medic/medic-docs/md/install/old.md

 *Note* remember to keep your account usernames and passwords stored somewhere safe.

-## Install Kujua
+## Install Kujua Lite

-Since Kujua is just a CouchApp the easiest way to install is by replicating from another instance of CouchDB.
+Since Kujua Lite is just a CouchApp the easiest way to install is by replicating from another instance of CouchDB.

 ### Step 1: Replicate